 The International Primary Care Respiratory Group is a clinically-led charity registered in Scotland working internationally (SC035056); company limited by guarantee (SC255268).
 IPCRG represents primary care on the WHO-GARD Planning Executive, is the Respiratory Special Interest Group of WONCA Europe and the Organisation in Collaborative Relations with WONCA World.
-Coordinator of Global Health Respiratory Network ng| Primary Care Respiratory Medicine ın person 111 puladii
+Coordinator of Global Health Respiratory Network ng| Primary Care Respiratory Medicine grading the spirometry